Cottontail rabbit season is from Nov. 1 through Feb. 28.

-Hunting hours for rabbits in February on FWAs and at Mississinewa, Patoka and Salamonie lakes are from 1/2 hour before sunrise to 1/2 hour before sunset.
+Hunting hours for rabbits in February on FWAs and at Mississinewa, Patoka, and Salamonie lakes are from one-half hour before sunrise to one-half hour before sunset.

 There are no equipment or ammunition restrictions for rabbit hunting.
 A 12- or 20-gauge shotgun loaded with 6- to 7 1/2-size shot is recommended.

-It is illegal to remove a rabbit from a hole, den or tree hollow with the aid of a ferret or other small animal or other means.
-Hunter orange clothing requirements must be met while hunting rabbits (see General Information).
+It is illegal to remove a rabbit from a hole, den, or tree hollow with the aid of a ferret or other small animal or other means.
+Hunter orange clothing requirements must be met while hunting rabbits (General Information).

 Rabbits can be chased with a dog year-round with a hunting license.
 Certain restrictions apply on DNR-managed properties.

-Hunter orange clothing requirements (see General Information) must be met while hunting squirrels from Nov.
-1, 2019 through Jan.
-31, 2020.
+Hunter orange clothing requirements (General Information) must be met while hunting squirrels from Nov.
+1 through Jan.
+31.

 There are no equipment or ammunition restrictions for squirrel hunting.
 A 20-gauge or smaller shotgun loaded with 6- to 7 1/2-size shot or a .22-caliber rimfire rifle is recommended.

-Shooting into or disturbing leaf nests or squirrel dens is illegal at all times.
+Shooting into or disturbing leaf nests and squirrel dens is illegal at all times.

 It is illegal to hunt flying squirrels, which are protected species in Indiana.
 They cannot be possessed without a special permit.